-If a major issue comes up during the inspection and you’re still in your due diligence phase, you can back out of the deal and just lose the due diligence deposit rather than being forced to buy the house anyway.
-North Carolina is also a “caveat emptor” state which means “buyer beware”; the responsibility to thoroughly examine the property rest on the buyer.
-Thus, the due diligence phase is crucial.
+If a major issue comes up during the inspection and you’re still in your due diligence phase, you can back out of the deal and just lose the due diligence deposit rather than being forced to buy the house with these major issues.
+Many states are considered “caveat emptor” states which mean “buyer beware.”
+Essentially, the responsibility to thoroughly examine the property rest on the buyer.
+With that, the due diligence phase is crucial.

 As an investor, the due diligence process looks slightly different than it would for someone purchasing a primary residence.
 You’ll have to go beyond the traditional inspections to ensure that buying the property is a good financial decision.

-Since the primary goal of purchasing an investment property is to generate income, one of the most important things for an investor to do during the due diligence phase is to verify the financials of the property.
+The primary goal of purchasing an investment property is to generate income.
+With that, one of the most important things for an investor to do during the due diligence phase is to verify the financials of the property.
 This means reviewing existing leases (if the property is already rented), verifying rent rolls, and if possible, talking to other owners/investors in the community and seeing what they charge (to make sure you are charging market rent).

-Besides the financial health of the property, it is also important to inspect the major systems (as anything in poor shape could affect your bottom line down the road).
-Everything has a life cycle, so verifying the age of the hot water heater, HVAC system, and roof and comparing it to its average life span will give you a rough idea of how much more use you can get out of it before full replacement is needed.
+Besides the financial health of the property, it is also important to inspect the major systems.
+Take a close look for anything in poor shape that could affect your bottom line down the road.
+Everything has a life cycle, so verifying the age of the hot water heater, HVAC system, and roof and comparing it to its average life span will give you a rough idea of how much more use you can get out of it before a full replacement is needed.

 Once the inspection is completed, the home inspector will provide a report detailing problems with the house that need to be corrected, both large and small.
 Depending on your timeline to closing, the seller may offer a credit for repairs to be done or complete some of the repairs themselves.
 For any repairs that you as the buyer will be responsible for, it is a good idea to contact multiple contractors for estimates.
 Bidding the work out will ensure that you are not overpaying for any repairs.